Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 _See the [Shares Accounting](./accounting/SharesAccounting.md) doc for a more thorough explanation with examples._

 Throughout the `DelegationManager`, a staker's _deposit shares_ can be converted into their current _withdrawable shares_ by applying two factors: the _slashing factor_ and the _deposit scaling factor_.
 These two values are scaling factors that act as numerators when scaling shares.
-By default, these values start at `1 WAD` (`1e18`), which also acts as the denominator when scaling.
+By default, these values start at `1 WAD` (`1e18`). `1 WAD` also acts as the denominator when scaling.

 ```solidity
 /// @dev All scaling factors have `1e18` as an initial/default value.
 This value is represented